-Congratulations to the 15 Montgomery County artists who have been selected to receive grants in 2018 through the Artist Opportunity Grant program!
+Congratulations to the 15 Montgomery County artists selected to receive grants through the 2017 Artist Opportunity Grant program!

 The Artist Opportunity Grant program, which is funded by the Montgomery County Arts & Cultural District (MCACD) and administered by Culture Works, provides funding for Montgomery County artists of all disciplines to pursue professional development opportunities and complete new works.
 Applications are reviewed by an independent panel of artists, arts administrators, educators, and community leaders.

-Based on the funding recommendations made by the panelists at a public meeting in mid-November 2017, a total of $37,975 will be awarded to this cycle’s grantees:
+Based on the funding recommendations made by the panelists at a public meeting in mid-November 2017, a total of $37,975 will be awarded to this cycle’s grantees in 2018:

 Opportunity: To professionally frame and promote her half of “Nothing Can Go Wrong,” a two-person exhibition focused on anxieties and humor surrounding parenting–on view at Dutoit Gallery in March 2018.